Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Introduction

 \section{Introduction}

-A Bayesian network is a probabilistic graphical model whose structure encodes the conditional independence relationships among a set of random variables.
+Bayesian networks are a class of graphical models whose structure implies conditional independence relationships among a set of random variables.
 It is graphically represented by a directed acyclic graph (DAG).
 Recent years have seen its popularity in the biological and medical sciences for inferring gene regulatory networks and cellular networks, partially attributed to the fact that it can be used for causal inference.
 Learning the structure of these biological networks from data is a key to understanding their functions.
 Most methods that have been proposed for structure learning of DAGs fall into two categories.

-The first category encompasses the so-called constraint-based methods that rely on a set of conditional independence tests.
+The first category encompasses the constraint-based methods that rely on a set of conditional independence tests.
 The tests are used to examine the existence of edges between nodes.
-The idea of these methods is to find edges that cannot exist under certain assumptions.
-In practice the assumption can be so strong that it constitutes the main drawback of these methods.
-The PC algorithm proposed by \citet{Spirtes93} and the MMPC algorithm proposed by \cite{tsamardinos2006max} are two well-known examples.
+In practice the assumptions behind these methods can be strong, which constitutes the main drawback of these methods.
+The PC algorithm proposed by \citet{Spirtes93} and the MMPC algorithm by \cite{tsamardinos2006max} are two well-known examples.
 The second category includes score-based methods whose goal is to search for a DAG that maximizes certain scoring function.
 The scoring functions that have been employed include several Bayesian Dirichlet metrics \citep{Buntine91, Cooper92, Heckerman95}, Bayesian information criterion \citep{Chickering97}, minimum description length \citep{Bouckaert93prob, Suzuki93, Bouckaert94prob, Lam94}, entropy \citep{Herskovits90}, et cetera.
 There are also Monte Carlo methods \citep{Ellis08, Zhou11} which draw a sample of DAGs from a posterior distribution.
+Other recent developments on score-based methods include the work of \cite{scutari2016empirical}, which proposed a posterior score function with an uniform prior for discrete data.
 Additionally, there are hybrid methods which combine the two approaches.
-The idea is to use a constraint-based method first to narrow the search space, and then use a score-based method to learn the DAG structure \citep{tsamardinos2006max, gamez2011learning}.
+The idea is to narrow the search space first using a constraint-based method, and then use a score-based method to learn the DAG structure \citep{tsamardinos2006max, gamez2011learning}.